22 ARC: A Review Of Hornady’s Hot New Rifle Cartridge

 Looking for a hotrod varmint cartridge that delivers nearly 22-250 level performance out of an AR-15?
 Here’s what you need to know about the new 22 ARC.

-If there are two things literally everyone (even those who aren’t fans of the company) can agree on that Hornady does well, it’s releasing new cartridges and marketing the heck out of those new products.
+If there are two things literally everyone (even those who aren’t fans of the company) can agree that Hornady does well, it’s releasing new cartridges and marketing the heck out of those new products.
 Well, the new 22 ARC is the latest example of Hornady doing some of the things the company does best.

-The new 22 Advanced Rifle Cartridge (also known as the 22 ARC) from Hornady aims to combine the strengths of the highly regarded and very successful 223 Remington and 22-250 Remington cartridges into a single package and to fit into a specific niche no rifle cartridge currently occupies: delivering 22-250 Remington level performance out of an AR-15 platform with phenomenal accuracy.
+The new 22 Advanced Rifle Cartridge (also known as the 22 ARC) from Hornady aims to combine the strengths of the highly regarded and very successful 223 Remington and 22-250 Remington cartridges into a single package and to fit into a specific niche no mainstream rifle cartridge currently occupies: delivering 22-250 Remington level performance out of an AR-15 platform with phenomenal accuracy.

 Plus, they incorporated a few other design features, some brand new, others lifted from their line of Creedmoor and Precision Rifle Cartridges, to further enhance the performance of the 22 ARC.